-Finance staff have the unenviable job of having to be predictive in highly unpredictable environments.
+Finance staff has the unenviable job of having to be predictive in highly unpredictable environments.
 But with Cleanshelf, clarity starts to become the new norm.

-And, should cash-flow planning be a critical part of the end of year planning effort, Cleanshelf’s ability to provide a simple, dashboard view of upcoming payments for widely deployed enterprise applications like Office 365, Google Apps, Salesforce, Marketo or NetSuite, helps better manage cash.
+And, should cash-flow planning be a critical part of the end of the year planning effort, Cleanshelf’s ability to provide a simple, dashboard view of upcoming payments for widely deployed enterprise applications like Office 365, Google Apps, Salesforce, Marketo, or NetSuite, helps better manage cash.

 It’s time to feel confident in what you’re reporting and planning.

-If you’re a prospective or current customer interested in entering 2018 with certainty and confidence around your SaaS application budgeting, reporting and planning, contact us today.
+If you believe in entering the new year with certainty and confidence around your SaaS application budgeting, reporting and planning, contact us today.

 If you only want a blink of it you can still use our automated SaaS budget planning template to give you a head start.

 Ready to plan your enterprise SaaS spend from accurate data inputs?

 Cleanshelf is the leading enterprise SaaS management platform focused on tracking, controlling, and benchmarking SaaS applications.
 Their SOC 2-compliant and AI-powered technology helps companies save up to 30% on their SaaS spending by automatically identifying unmanaged contracts, duplicate licenses, and wasted cloud software subscriptions.
 Based in San Francisco, Cleanshelf provides an enterprise-grade solution to over a hundred clients, including Qumulo, Wodify, and CoStar Group.